marleg89/Project_M/README.md

 ## Requirements

+The following elements are mendatory on the self hosted runner:
--Linux based system (Only tested on debian 12) -Libvirt
+- Linux based system (Only tested on debian 12)
--Terraform
--Ansible
+- Libvirt
+- Terraform
+- Ansible
--Git LFS
+- Git LFS
--Self hosted GitHub runner
+- Self hosted GitHub runner

 ---